deis/deis/docs/terms/provider.rst

 :title: Provider
-:description: What is a Deis Provider?
+:description: A provider is a pluggable connector to a third-party cloud API.
+Supported providers come pre-installed on the Deis controller.
-:keywords: provider
+:keywords: provider, deis

 .. _provider: